nummacway/gb300/README.md

 * Game Boy Color
 * Game Boy Advance

 Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.
-If you don't mind weird colors, you can also play the Game Gear games that do not make use of the Start button.
-Change the `.gg` extension to `.md` to make them show up.
+If you don't mind the weird colors, you could also play Game Gear games that do not make use of the Start button.
+Change the `.gg` extension to `.sms` to make them show up. smspower.org has [color patches for many GG games](https://www.smspower.org/Hacks/GameGearToMasterSystem).

 The SF2000 firmware does not work on the GB300.
 There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
-The BIOS dates to the 15th of December, 2023.
+The default BIOS dates to the 15th of December, 2023.

 There's actually two things called Firmware on the GB300.
 There is a small bootloader that loads the firmware from the TF card.
-You should [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues after tampering with files in the BIOS folder.
+You should [patch that bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues after tampering with files in the `BIOS` folder on the TF card.
 Really.
-This thing works for the GB300 as well.
+This patch works for the GB300 as well and takes only a few seconds.

 ### Saving